Risersoft/etobench/pages/AppSysDev/appsysdev_views.md

 ![](/images/definesummary.png)

-<SUMARY COL KEY> Using this tag we can set db column name which total is required.
+< SUMARY COL KEY > Using this tag we can set db column name which total is required.

-KEY : Set total key word Totbal
+*KEY:* Set total key word Totbal.

-FORMAT: we can set format for required total values.
+*FORMAT:* we can set format for required total values.

-TYPE: In this tag we can set SUM
+*TYPE:* In this tag we can set SUM.

 **Output** ->

 ![](/images/summaryoutput.jpg)

 >Chart Tab